 They work on innovation consulting with all the actors of the innovation chain (companies of all shapes and sizes, research and higher education, public authorities) contributing to the competitiveness of economic actors and the attractiveness of territories.

-Euronovia is a founding member of the European Working Group of Innovation Consultants (EWGIC).
+Euronovia is a founding and bord member of the European Association of Innovation Consultants (EWGIC).
 This initiative, launched in September 2019, aims to create synergies between consulting firms in Europe.
 Among the objectives of EWGIC: the real recognition of professional project management within European programmes.

 France Innovation supports the successful innovations of startups, SMEs, mid-cap companies and large industrial groups in all scientific fields and all areas of application.
 This professional association gathers nearly 70 private research and technological development providers as well as diverse actors which support innovation.

 France Innovation’s actions are structured around 4 main axes: Skill research, Consulting & Information, Communication and Lobbying.